Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/README.md

 ```
 * Launch Visual Studio 2017 or newer by opening the solution cppSample.sln.
 Build the solution (the default build flavor is Debug x64).

-3.Config and run the executable.
+3. Config and run the executable.
 * For Debug x64 build, go to the directory:
 ```cmd
 cd Cognitive-Services-Voice-Assistants\clients\cpp-console\src\windows\ x64\Debug